dotnet/arcade/Documentation/ChoosingAMachinePool.md

    * Linux - [dnceng-linux-internal-temp]
    * Max - [Hosted macOS](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=vsts&tabs=yaml)

-Queues for an Azure Pipeline build can be specified at the build and/or phase level in the yaml file ([documentation](https://github.com/Microsoft/azure-pipelines-agent/blob/master/docs/preview/yamlgettingstarted-pools.md)).
+Pools for an Azure DevOps Pipeline can be specified at the build and/or job level in the yaml file ([documentation](https://github.com/Microsoft/azure-pipelines-agent/blob/master/docs/preview/yamlgettingstarted-pools.md)).

 Detailed information about the machines in an agent queue can be found in the [dotnet-helix-machines] repo.
 Additional dependencies not avaliable on the machines should be bootstrapped in using our [Bootstrapping System].
 If bootstrapping doesn't work for a specific dependency contact [@dotnet/dnceng] for guidance.